kvet-divizny/cleaning_data/README.md

 The average of each variable should be computed for each activity and each subject.
 To do so, the script groups the dataset by `subject` and `activity_label` (with `group_by` function).
 For each combination of subject and performed action is then computed mean of every other variable via `summarise_all` function.

-The final dataset is then axported as àvg_data.txt`.
+The final dataset is then axported as `avg_data.txt`.